dsgallups/bevy_seedling/README.md

    audio entities can be trivially parallelized.
-3. Graph-mutating interactions are properly deferred while the audio graph isn't ready, for example if it's been temporarily deactiviated.
+3. Graph-mutating interactions are properly deferred while the audio graph isn't ready, for example if it's been temporarily deactivated.

 ## Bevy version compatibility